top of page

 questions

-• Since this was a world premiere: What made this rehearsal and performance process special?
+• What made this rehearsal and performance process special?

-• What was the biggest challenge in creating the right mood and atmosphere for The Body Snatcher
+• What was the biggest challenge in creating the right mood and atmosphere for Real Women Have Curves

 • What was your favorite scene to perform and why?

-• What do you hope the audience remembers most after seeing The Body Snatcher?
+• What do you hope the audience remembers most after seeing Real Women Have Curves?

 POST-SHOW